nixworks/public/news/2010/11/6/README.md

 ##### Armenia
 ### [Armenia and Azerbaijan exchange the bodies of deceased soldiers and a civilian under the auspices of the International Committee of the Red Cross. ](/news/2010/11/6/armenia-and-azerbaijan-exchange-the-bodies-of-deceased-soldiers-and-a-civilian-under-the-auspices-of-the-international-committee-of-the-red.md)
-_Context: Azerbaijan, International Committee of the Red Cross, Armenia_
+_Context: International Committee of the Red Cross, Armenia, Azerbaijan_

 ##### Ancient Roman
 ### [The House of the Gladiators in the ancient Roman city of Pompeii collapses, prompting criticism of the Italian government's "neglect" of the site. ](/news/2010/11/6/the-house-of-the-gladiators-in-the-ancient-roman-city-of-pompeii-collapses-prompting-criticism-of-the-italian-government-s-neglect-of-the.md)
-_Context: Italy, ancient Roman, Pompeii_
+_Context: Pompeii, ancient Roman, Italy_

 ##### China
 ### [Chinese artist Ai Weiwei claims that he has been placed under house arrest to stop him organising a demolition party to observe the destruction of his studio. ](/news/2010/11/6/chinese-artist-ai-weiwei-claims-that-he-has-been-placed-under-house-arrest-to-stop-him-organising-a-demolition-party-to-observe-the-destruct.md)